K-log/SOS-Project/README.md

   - [ ] Creating a Tilemap/game map.
 This depends on if/what external software we use apart from unity and where we're at as far as art assets.

 ### Week 2
-  Nauy: Create the player movement animations which include include attacking Left/Right/Back/Front.
+  Nauy: player movement animations which include include attacking Left/Right/Back/Front.

-  Noah: Create the Player movement  and attacking Script pt.
+  Noah: Create the Player movement  and attacking Script.

   *Thing we have completed:*